deitch/aws-asg-roller/README.md

 * `ROLLER_IGNORE_DAEMONSETS`: If set to `false`, will not reclaim a node until there are no DaemonSets running on the node; if set to `true` (default), will reclaim node when all regular pods are drained off, but will ignore the presence of DaemonSets, which should be present on every node anyways.
 Normally, you want this set to `true`, which is the default.
 * `ROLLER_CHECK_DELAY`: Time, in seconds, between checks of ASG status.
 * `KUBECONFIG`: Path to kubernetes config file for authenticating to the kubernetes cluster.
 Required only if `ROLLER_KUBERNETES` is `true` and we are not operating in a kubernetes cluster.

+## Template or Configuration

+Ideally, AWS will enforce that every autoscaling group has only one of _either_ launch template _or_ launch configuration.
+In practice, we don't rely on it.
+Thus, if the autoscaling group has a launch template, it will use that.
+If it does not, it will fall back to using the launch configuration.

+Since AWS recommends launch templates over launch configurations going forward, and is likely to deprecate them eventually, this is a reasonable approach.

 ## Building